 Uttar basti is the introduction of decoction or oil through the urinary or genitourinary tracts for treating bladder and gynecological complaints.

-Basti can further classified into matra basti (daily oil enema), karma basti (course of 30 enemas), kaala basti (course of 15 enemas), yoga basti (course of 8 enemas), shodhan basti (colon enema), and lekhan basti (excess fat cleansing), based on the proportion and type of herbs, their effects, alternation and combination of decoction/oil basti, as
+Basti can further classified into matra basti (daily oil enema), karma basti (course of 30 enemas), kaala basti (course of 15 enemas), yoga basti (course of 8 enemas), shodhan basti (colon enema), and lekhan basti (excess fat cleansing), based on the proportion and type of herbs, their effects, alternation and combination of decoction/oil basti, as recommended by the physician.

 - The ayurvedic physician carefully considers the patient’s physical and mental strength, type of disease before administering a basti.